 I usually just twist off and discard the bottom, thicker portions of the cilantro but use the upper stems that hold the leaves together.

-And note that you might have to blend a portion of it first to get everything to fit into a single blender, but eventually you’ll end up with a blender full of green Chili Verde goodness.
+And note that you might have to blend a portion of it first to get everything to fit into a single blender, but eventually you'll end up with a blender full of green Chile Verde goodness.

 And yes, using three jalapenos will create some serious zip!
 If you want a milder version you can always dial back on the jalapenos.